Hexadual/CNIT48101/docs/source/lab6.rst

 .. figure:: /LAB MATERIALS/Lab 6/5.png
     :alt: Network Panel

-*if the imagse do not show up, please check the LAB MATERIALS folder in the repository*
+.. alert:: *if the imagse do not show up, please check the LAB MATERIALS folder in the repository*